How Good Web Design Enhances Customer Experience

-One of the top reasons eCommerce and online shopping has gained momentum is that it allows customers to decide what they want to explore uninterrupted.
+One of the top reasons eCommerce and online shopping have gained momentum is that it allows customers to decide what they want to explore uninterrupted.

-They could surf a website at the wee hours of the night, unlike a storefront.
+They could surf a website in the wee hours of the night, unlike a storefront.

 This is ideal for both the customer and the company as it offloads your employees and cuts down expenses.